The life of a freelancer is an attractive one.

 You should also make an effort to save money.
 So, if you do find yourself unable to work, or if you do go through a lean period, you will still have a reserve of cash to see you through.
 You will also have money to cover your tax bill.
 Our financial advice might be useful to you, so read the linked article, and use the ideas within to make savings within your freelance business.

 And finally, you might want to consider the occasional side-hustle.
-So, while your freelancing income will be your focus, you might want to find ways to make money in other ways when you are dependant on the cash injection.
+So, while your freelancing income will be your focus, you might want to find ways to make money in other ways when you are dependent on the cash injection.
 Check out the following linked ideas for a lucrative side-hustle, and consider any that are suited to your personal situation.

 #3: A poor work-life balance